asim/aslam/README.md

 The HTTP server is a static web server that reads from `$HOME/.aslam/web`.
 A template index.html file is created on startup if no previous directory is found.

+## TODO

-Simple web editing might be nice.
+- [ ] Simple web editing might be nice
+- [ ] Prod flag to switch to live ports
+- [ ] Email sender validation for domain
+- [ ] User accounts and authentication
+- [ ] Multi tenant architecture...???